 The program consists of a two-module course:

 - Mentoring Program

 The Business Planning Program is a comprehensive course that walks participants through the creation of a bank-ready business plan.
-The Business Planning program will be offered as a 4-week program.
-Classes will be held on Monday, Tuesday, and Wednesday from 5:30 PM –9:30 PM in English at the Center for Women & Enterprise and Spanish at Community Action Partnership of Providence (CAPP).
+Classes will be held on Monday, Tuesday, and Wednesday from 5:30 PM –9:30 PM virtually via Zoom.

 Angel Subervi, Small Business Development Director

-Immediately after graduation from Business Planning, participants will start the 6-week Mentoring Program.
-Twice a week, for 6-weeks, participants will attend mandatory meetings at the Center.
+Immediately after graduation from Business Planning, participants will start the Mentoring Program.
+As part of the program, participants will attend mandatory virtual meetings.
 The first meeting will be spent working with a mentor to create a work-plan to prepare for the launch of the business.
-Every week the participants will meet with their business mentor at the Center to review their progress on the work-plan and to receive specialized help and assistance.
-At their other weekly meeting at the Center, participants will attend workshops on various topics related to launching a business.
+Every week the participants will meet with their business mentor to review their progress on the work-plan and to receive specialized help and assistance.
+At their other virtual meeting, participants will attend workshops on various topics related to launching a business.
 Workshop topics will be selected to reflect the needs and requirements of each cohort of participants.